tung/tung.github.io/content/projects/dynahack.md

 title = "DynaHack"
 updated = 2016-02-18
 weight = 20
-extra.role = "Creator and lead developer."
+extra.role = "Creator and main developer."
 +++

 DynaHack is a variant of [NetHack](@/projects/nethack.md), the classic dungeon-delving roguelike experience.